Australia Reports 38 Pct Increase Of COVID-19 Cases - UrduPoint

 Australia Reports 38 Pct Increase Of COVID-19 Cases

-According to data published by the Federal Department of Health, an average of 10,799 new COVID-19 infections were reported nationally every day in the week to Friday.
+According to data published by the Federal Department of Health, an average of 10,799 new COVID-19 infections were reported nationally every day in the week..

 It represents an increase of 38.2 percent from the previous week (7,809 per day on average) and a 103 percent increase from 5,300 cases per day in the first week of November.